Second stimulus check is very likely coming in July, U.S. Senate says

 The Government Accountability Office just reported that $1.4 billion was mistakenly sent to dead people as part of the first round of payments.

-Senate Majority Leader Mitch McDonnell says if Congress passes another stimulus package, it would happen in July.
+Senate Majority Leader Mitch McConnell says if Congress passes another stimulus package, it would happen in July.